ibm-cloud-docs/containers/vpc-flavors.md

 Review the VPC Gen 2 worker node flavors by metro.

-Additional flavor types, including flavors with NVIDIA V100 GPUs are available for allowlisted accounts only.
+Additional flavor types, including flavors with NVIDIA V100, A100, and H100 GPUs are available for allowlisted accounts only.
 To request access to other allowlisted flavors, [request access to the allowlist](/docs/containers?topic=containers-allowlist-request).
 {: note}

 If your account is allowlisted for flavors that are not listed below, you can find a list of available flavors by running **`ibmcloud ks flavor ls`** [command](/docs/containers?topic=containers-kubernetes-service-cli#cs_flavor_ls).